 The Galaxy Tab S has the same design theme as the Galaxy S5, which is apparently called 'modern flash'.
 While we've got no idea what that is exactly, we do know that the perforated plastic back of the Galaxy S5 is back and bigger than ever, gracing the rear of both Galaxy Tab S models in two colours - Titanium Bronze or Dazzling White.

-While the S5 has been criticised for its less premium build, the Galaxy Tab S actually feels better in the hands than its smartphone cousin and its build feels rock solid - rigid with no flexes or creaks to be found.
+While the S5 has been criticised for its less premium build, the Galaxy Tab S actually feels better in the hands than its smartphone cousin and its build is rock solid - rigid with no flexes or creaks to be found.

 The back offers reassuring grip without feeling rubbery, and its faux brushed metal banding which surrounds the body managed to fool both our fingers and eyes.